 Paris is a city best explored on foot.
 My recent trips have seen me wander endlessly and happily.
 Here is a curated list of my favourite places; must see shops, specialty food stores and, most importantly, restaurants.
 One or two of my recently visited hotels that I adore also make an appearance.

 The list has been created by arrondissement (suburb) so you can refer to this list wherever you find yourself.
+I’ve also pinned these locations on a custom Google map.

 NB: While I have updated this list in 2022, I didn’t get back to each venue on that trip.
 I highly recommend that you look these up before you visit, as some of these venues may have closed due to Covid.
 I have highlighted my 2022 must go-to places in Pink.